 Best Western Plus Bryce Canyon Grand Hotel

-The property has an outdoor pool, which you can use in warmer months, a handy laundry to clean all those dirty hiking clothes, and a hearty daily breakfast buffet to fill up before heading out for a day on the trails.
+The property has an outdoor pool, which you can use in warmer months, a hot tub for aching muscles, a handy laundry to clean all those dirty hiking clothes and a hearty daily breakfast buffet to fill up before heading out for a day on the trails.

 Best Western Plus Ruby’s Inn

-Accommodations do come with a complimentary breakfast buffet and there’s also an indoor pool, a guest laundry (yea!), fitness center and a General Store in addition to the restaurants.
+Accommodations do come with a complimentary breakfast buffet, and there’s also an indoor and outdoor pool, a guest laundry (yea!), fitness center and a very well-stocked General Store in addition to an on-site restaurant.